 “Our findings revealed that when smokers were asked to read a summary of negative non-smoker attitudes towards smoking, they were encouraged to form the greatest intentions to quit smoking across all of the experiments.”

-Dr Wood highlighted: “The research contains several important implications for the effectiveness of future anti-smoking campaigns.
+Dr. Wood highlighted: “The research contains several important implications for the effectiveness of future anti-smoking campaigns.
 Firstly, our findings suggest that fear in the form of graphic warnings may not be the most effective measure to encourage smokers to quit.
-However, the effect that the warnings have on non-smokers and how it endorses the formation of negative attitudes towards smokers should be carefully looked at for future stop smoking campaigns.
-We would recommend that in the future stop smoking policies utilise this relationship between smokers and non-smokers.”
+However, the effect that the warnings have on non-smokers and how it endorses the formation of negative attitudes toward smokers should be carefully looked at for future stop-smoking campaigns.
+We would recommend that in the future stop smoking policies utilize this relationship between smokers and non-smokers.”